viet34tqc/notebook/technical-terms.md

 ## Prototype chain

-Every object in JavaScript has a built-in property, which is called its prototype (`__proto__`.
-The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
+The prototype chain is a mechanism that allows objects to inherit properties and methods from other objects.
+Every object in JavaScript has a built-in property, which is called its prototype (`__proto__`).
+The prototype is itself an object, so the prototype will have its own prototype, creating a chain called a prototype chain.
 The chain ends when we reach a prototype that has null for its own prototype.

 ## postCSS: